-Our future profitability will depend, in part, on our ability to commercialize ZGN-1061 in foreign markets for which we may rely on collaborations with third parties.
-If we commercialize ZGN-1061 in foreign markets, we would be subject to additional risks and uncertainties, including:
+Our future profitability will depend, in part, on our ability to commercialize a product candidate in foreign markets for which we may rely on collaborations with third parties.
+If we commercialize a product candidate in foreign markets, we would be subject to additional risks and uncertainties, including:

-- our customers' ability to obtain reimbursement for ZGN-1061 in foreign markets; - our inability to directly control commercial activities because we are relying on third parties; - · the burden of complying with complex and changing foreign regulatory, tax, accounting and legal requirements; - different medical practices and customs in foreign countries affecting acceptance in the marketplace; - import or export licensing requirements; - longer accounts receivable collection times; - longer lead times for shipping; - language barriers for technical training; - reduced protection of intellectual property rights in some foreign countries; - foreign currency exchange rate fluctuations; and - the interpretation of contractual provisions governed by foreign laws in the event of a contract dispute.
+- our customers' ability to obtain reimbursement for a product candidate in foreign markets; - our inability to directly control commercial activities because we are relying on third parties; - the burden of complying with complex and changing foreign regulatory, tax, accounting and legal requirements; - different medical practices and customs in foreign countries affecting acceptance in the marketplace; - import or export licensing requirements; - longer accounts receivable collection times; - longer lead times for shipping; - language barriers for technical training; - reduced protection of intellectual property rights in some foreign countries; - foreign currency exchange rate fluctuations; and - the interpretation of contractual provisions governed by foreign laws in the event of a contract dispute.

-Foreign sales of ZGN-1061 could also be adversely affected by the imposition of governmental controls, political and economic instability, trade restrictions and changes in tariffs.
+Foreign sales of a product candidate could also be adversely affected by the imposition of governmental controls, political and economic instability, trade restrictions and changes in tariffs.